What is AS/A Level English Language?

 English Language is an interesting but demanding academic course of study which invites us to explore the many different ways in which language operates.
 If you are someone who has always enjoyed English and who finds themselves thinking about language; whether males and females use it differently, wondering about word meanings and generally wanting to know more about the central role of language in society, then this is a course to consider.
 If you are interested in writing as part of a career but you do not want to study English Literature, be advised that reading widely is very important to successful achievement on the course and that creative writing is a minor component.

 Is English Language suitable for me?

 Different students tend to enjoy different aspects of the course and students often remark on how varied it is.
 Perhaps the most frequent comment we hear quite early on from new students is, “It’s nothing like English at GCSE.”
-This is because we study entirely new topics like language and gender and language and power.
+This is because we study entirely new topics like language and gender, language and identity and child language acquisition.

-Although many choose the course because of the chance to do their own writing in the second term, they find this perhaps the most demanding part of the course and need to be self-disciplined to complete it successfully.
+Although many choose the course because of the chance to do their own writing in the coursework, they find this perhaps the most demanding part of the course and need to be self-disciplined to complete it successfully.